Distressing Furniture: 6 Techniques Anyone Can Do

 Black Vintage Farmhouse Dresser

 Distressing furniture is a popular way to give old pieces of furniture a new lease on life.
+It involves painting your furniture and then taking off some of the paint from certain parts of the piece, revealing the original stained wood beneath.

 Click here to subscribe